 Social drinking has become the norm, and even seniors may feel pressured to overindulge during social events.
 Other seniors may begin drinking more as a way to quench their grief or loneliness.
 Too much alcohol leads to negative health events faster in seniors whose aging bodies may not be able to keep up with filtering out the toxins.
 Seniors should limit their drinking to 1-2 alcoholic beverages a day.
 Some people may benefit even more by abstaining completely.

-If your aging loved one needs help managing everyday tasks or encouragement to adopt healthier lifestyle choices, turn to Home Care Assistance, a leading provider of elderly care.
-Clearwater Home Care Assistance provides professional in-home caregivers around the clock to help seniors live longer, happier, and healthier lives.
+If your aging loved one needs help managing everyday tasks or encouragement to adopt healthier lifestyle choices, turn to Home Care Assistance, a leading provider of Clearwater Home Care Home Care Assistance provides professional in-home caregivers around the clock to help seniors live longer, happier, and healthier lives.

 Drop Smoking or Vaping Habits